-The bill seeks to make £12 billion in cuts to our social security system on top of £21 billion of cuts and additional 'reforms' legislated for during the last parliament.
-The spectacular growth in the demand for foodbank services" along with a sharp increase in the numbers of people losing their homes over this period are just two indications of how previous 'welfare reforms' have had a disastrous impact on individuals and families.
-There are legitimate concerns that we no-longer have an effective social safety net in this country.
+The Bill is part of the government's strategy to make £12 billion in cuts to our social security system on top of £21 billion of cuts and additional 'reforms' legislated for during the last Parliament.
+The spectacular growth in the demand for foodbank services along with a sharp increase in the numbers of people losing their homes over this period are just two indications of how previous 'welfare reforms' have had a disastrous impact on individuals and families.
+There are legitimate concerns that we no longer have an effective social safety net in this country.